Qiskit/qiskit/README.md

 >>> IBMQ.load_account()
 ```

-Those who do not want to save their credentials to disk should use instead:
+Those who do not want to save their credentials locally should use instead:

 ```python
 >>> from qiskit import IBMQ